rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 ![create_roleset](./doc/create_roleset.png)

-- Default Priority: When a role of this roleset does not have a priority set for a task, this value will be used as it's priority.
+- Default Priority: When a role of this roleset does not have a priority set for a task, this value will be used as its priority.
 - Default Role Set: Check this box to use this RoleSet as your default one.

 #### 2.3.4 Plan Type, Configuration & TaskRepository
-For the remaining elemenents of alica plans you only need to provide a name.
+For the remaining elements of plans you only need to provide a name.

 ![create_plantype](./doc/create_plantype.png)